iamreythegreat/book-storemanage/README.md

 run composer to genrate autload file. composer install --no-dev

+NOTE: place/run the app in root directory not in a folder

 Admin access
 two admin users are set for inital setup, with their respective password. admin C0c0m3l0n